Kinkaku-ji

 Is there parking at Kinkaku-ji?

-What are the opening hours for Kinkaku-ji?
+What are the opening hours and admission fee for Kinkaku-ji?

 ⭐ Reviews